craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
 	- 1x "Toxic Substance" -> 1x Vial of Poison

 APPLY: You apply a portion of the contents of the vial to a Blade Weapon or an Ammunition.
 Expend a Charge.
-When you deal damage with an Attack using that Weapon or Ammunition, make another Attack against
+When you deal damage with an Attack using that Weapon or Ammunition, make another Attack against that creature's Fortitude.

 FEED: